jrxpress/simple-photo-gallery/readme.txt

 * The plugin allows you to apply pagination to your gallery thumbnail display.
 This is useful for people who have a large number of photos per gallery.

 = Gallery lightbox =
-* Ability to use lightbox effect on your gallery images
+* Ability to use lightbox effect on your gallery images.

+= Gallery Slider =
+* Ability to create image slider using your gallery images.

 = Plugin Support =
 * If you have a question or problem with the Simple Photo Gallery plugin, post it on the support section and we will try to help you.